 It only takes about 15 minutes to make a balsamic reduction at home.
-This dressing is perfect for a Caprese salad or with vegetables such as roasted Brussel sprouts.
+This dressing is perfect for a Caprese salad or vegetables such as roasted Brussel sprouts.

 This balsamic reduction or balsamic glaze is the same as I used as a dressing for my Caprese salad.

-What is a balsamic reduction and how do I use it?
+What is a balsamic reduction, and how do I use it?

 Balsamic reduction or balsamic glaze is a reduction of balsamic vinegar and is often made with a sweetener such as brown sugar, honey, or syrup like maple syrup.
-This thick glaze is used as a dressing for salads or drizzled over fruit, vegetables as roasted Brussels sprouts, and meat.
+This thick glaze is used as a dressing for salads or drizzled over fruit, vegetables such as roasted Brussels sprouts, and meat.

 - Balsamic vinegar - This is an Italian vinegar made of grape must.
 It has a dark color and a distinct flavor.
 Like chocolate, you should buy the best quality you can afford for this recipe.